iot-lif/iot-lif/specification.md

     intend to create a quantized version of the neural network using the Python library Brevitas.
 This network will be evaluated on its required space, computational efficiency (timing) and accuracy.

-For more details about the milestones, deliverables, and schedule, see section <a href="#sec:schedule" data-reference-type="ref" data-reference="sec:schedule">[sec:schedule]</a>.

 Feasibility and Risks
 =====================